Women of the Stage: Online

 The work builds towards an informal presentation in the final session: an opportunity to share work in development, free from the pressures of showing a more 'polished' performance.

 - No audition/some selection possible.

 - Applicants have to be 16+.
-However, there is no upper age limit on this course, therefore we encourage applications from everyone over 16.
+There is no upper age limit on this course.

 Who is this course suitable for?

 - International actors, directors and students of theatre history.

 - Professionals and amateurs wishing to extend their knowledge of feminist drama.

 - Professionals and amateurs looking to develop their skills.